Research at the MRC Mitochondrial Biology Unit

-We are closely integrated into the academic community of Cambridge University.
-I hold the position of Research Professor of Mitochondrial Medicine at the University of Cambridge and some members of our Unit are College Fellows and participate in teaching undergraduate students.
-However, our most important relationship with the student body at Cambridge University is in supervising the research of the post-graduate students at our Unit.
-We have a substantial graduate student body of 40-50 members, who are enrolled as Ph D (or occasionally as M Phil) students at the University.
-We are enthusiastic about and committed to mentoring and supervising our students to the highest possible standards.
-To a significant extent, our success depends on their success.
-Our student body has close interactions with equivalent groups on the Cambridge Biomedical Campus (especially in the LMB), and in other Cambridge institutions, for example the Sanger Institute and the Babraham Institute.
-Hence, we support and encourage our post-graduate students to lead full and active scientific lives.
+As a University MRC Unit, we are closely integrated into the academic community of the University of Cambridge.
+Our members are all University employees and I hold the positions of Professor of Biological Chemistry at the University and Dean of College at Corpus Christi College.
+Other members of our Unit are also College Fellows and participate in teaching undergraduate students.
+However, our most important relationship with the student body at the University is in supervising the research of our post-graduate students.
+The Unit has a substantial graduate student body of around 30 members, who are enrolled as PhD (or occasionally as MPhil) students at the University.
+We are committed to mentoring and supervising our students to the highest possible standards and their success is very important to us.
+Our students organise an active social and academic calendar, including joint events with student societies in other Cambridge departments and institutes.

-Although scientific endeavour and success in research are the main reasons why we enjoy working at the MRC Mitochondrial Biology Unit, the beauty of the city and the University of Cambridge, and the cultural and social activities of the University, provide additional important dimensions.
+Although scientific endeavour and success in research are the central reasons why we enjoy working at the MRC Mitochondrial Biology Unit, the beauty of the city and the University of Cambridge, and the cultural and social activities of the University, provide additional important dimensions.
 All our post-graduate students are members of Cambridge Colleges, and many Colleges now provide opportunities for post-doctoral scientists to become associated with them also.
-The Colleges themselves provide social contact and routes into cultural activities, for example into music and drama.
+The Colleges themselves provide social contacts and routes into cultural activities, for example into music and drama.
 So, if you are eligible to become a post-graduate student, or if you want to pursue post-doctoral research in an exciting field of biology, at the cutting edge of a new and rapidly developing area of biomedical research, then please explore our website, and do get into contact with us.
 And for those of you with a more general interest in the mitochondrion and its role in human disease, whether you are a member of the public, a school or college student, or a university undergraduate, we hope that you will find our website helpful and informative, and gain enjoyment and benefit from knowing more about both us and our science.